goferito/momy/README.md

 Execute the installation script. (/installer)

-For the server, you can try it in your localhost starting it with:
+For the server, you first need to install the node modules required:

+    cd server
+    npm install
-    node ./server/app.js
+    node ./app.js

 MongoDB is required to run the server.